Intrinsic Mirror Symmetry: Introduction

 Most of the paper is devoted to a proof of the associativity theorems in these two cases, Theorems~\ref{mainassociativity1} and \ref{mainassociativity2}.
 We do not try to include arguments that we have really constructed the (homogeneous) coordinate ring of the mirror, and leave this for future work.
-The main argument here that we are constructing mirrors is the fact that this construction completes step (3) above, and the comparison with the results of steps (1) and (2) will be given in \cite{CanScat}.
+The main argument here that we are constructing mirrors is the fact that this construction completes step (3) above, and the comparison with the results of steps (1) and (2) is given in \cite{CanScat}.
 It should even be an interesting problem to confirm directly that the construction given here agrees with the mirror construction of \cite{Annals}, which is known to generalize the Batyrev-Borisov construction of mirrors, \cite{BB}, \cite{GBB}.
+This is only known in dimensions one or two (the elliptic curve or K3 surface cases), see \cite{Gonch}.

 We defer further technical details of our results until the next section, which contains precise statements of the setup and main theorems.
 We try our best in \S\ref{constructionsection} to avoid technical issues of log geometry, and that section should be easily readable to the algebraic geometer unfamiliar with the log world.
 After this, the structure of the paper is as follows.
-In \S\ref{sec:review}, we review facts about logarithmic geometry, stable log maps and punctured log maps as needed for this paper.
+In \S\ref{sec:review}, we review facts about logarithmic geometry, stable log maps and punctured maps as needed for this paper.
 In \S\ref{sec:invariant construction}, we set up the necessary machinery to define the invariants $N^{\beta}_{pqr}$ described above.